-Sei: the Fastest L1 for Trading
+Sei: the Layer 1 for Trading

 Trading is not limited to the conventional understanding of candle charts, technical analysis, and derivatives.
 It encompasses a wide range of assets and activities, including trading tokens, NFTs, real-world assets, metaverse assets, risk, social-likeness, and more.